 Given elemental sulfur’s widespread use worldwide, the study authors call urgently for more research to confirm these findings and possible changes in regulations and application methods to limit impacts of sulfur use on respiratory health.

-We need to move toward a more sustaining and low toxic methods by which we can protect our environment and protect the human civilization.
+We need to move toward a more sustaining and low toxic method by which we can protect our environment and protect the human civilization.